 The moment you decide progress threatens your identity…

 That’s when you’re old.
 I don’t care what the number is.
-You’re old.
+You’re frickin' old.

 (Yes, I’m aware my ellipses habit is a Gen X stereotype.
-Guilty.)
+I don't care.)

 And I’m not exempt, either.

 I’m 50.
 By my genetic math, I’ve got maybe 25–30ish years left before I shuffle off the mortal coil.
-I’ve had unexplained arm pain for years, my knees crackle on the stairs, and everything is somehow louder now.
+I’ve had unexplained arm pain for years, my knees crackle on the stairs, and the world is louder now for whatever reason.

 But thankfully, I haven’t hit the point where I dismiss something just because I didn’t grow up with it.
-And I honestly think that’s what actually keeps you from crossing into “old” territory.
+That's what actually keeps you from crossing into “old” territory.

 I’m aging, I just don’t feel old.